 The full schedule and abstracts of the lecture can be seen here:

-Links to the recordings of the lectures given during the meeting (save for the lecture on Tel Esor by I. Paz) can be found below:
+Links to the recordings of the lectures given during the meeting (save for the lectures by K. Covello-Paran and I. Paz) can be found below:

 * Matthew Adams - Megiddo Cultic Structures and Material Culture in the EB II/III